-Why Sean Spicer Will Never Be Funny, And The Emmy’s Should Have Known Better
+Why Sean Spicer Will Never Be Funny, And The Emmys Should Have Known Better

 — Sarah Lerner (@SarahLerner) September 18, 2017

 When something is funny, it’s no longer scary.
-The kind of lying Spicer regularly promoted from the upper tier of government should remain scary–even if we laugh at Melissa McCarthy sending up his Orwellian overtones.
-Why in the world would we skip over the part where we hold Spicer accountable for his superstring of lies, and cut straight to, like, a Dancing with the Stars appearance?
+Satire has defanged many tyrants in the past, cutting larger-than-life figures down to size.
+But the kind of lying Spicer promoted from the upper tier of government should remain scary–even if we laugh at Melissa McCarthy sending up its Orwellian overtones.
+Why would we skip over the part where we hold Spicer accountable for his superstring of lies, and cut straight to, like, a Dancing with the Stars appearance?

 We remember that @seanspicer lied for money, right?
 He lied for a living. https://t.co/dOfEYXFZw8